 - Direct or manage prevention programs in specialty areas such as aerospace, occupational, infectious disease, and environmental medicine.

 - Identify groups at risk for specific preventable diseases or injuries.

 - Direct public health education programs dealing with topics such as preventable diseases, injuries, nutrition, food service sanitation, water supply safety, sewage and waste disposal, insect control, and immunizations.

 - Supervise or coordinate the work of physicians, nurses, statisticians, or other professional staff members.

-Preventive Med Physicians with little to no experience tend to make between $57820 and $116510 while the more experienced ones make over $197700 per year.
+Preventive Medicine Physicians with little to no experience tend to make between $60280 and $111440 while the more experienced ones can earn over $208,000 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Preventive Med Physician is to move to a higher paying state like NH.
-Right now, the highest paying states for Preventive Med Physicians are NH, AL, WY, MN and MT.
+One of the easiest ways to increase your salary as a Preventive Medicine Physician is to move to a higher paying state like NH.
+Right now, the highest paying states for Preventive Medicine Physicians are NH, ND, ME, MT and MN.

-3 other factors that can increase your salary as A Preventive Med Physician is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Preventive Medicine Physician is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Preventive Med Physicians what degree they had when they got the job and most of them said they had a Post-doctoral followed by PhD.
+We asked other Preventive Medicine Physicians what degree they had when they got the job and most of them said they had a Post-Doctoral Training followed by a PhD.